Sanford Stadium: History

-The stadium is named for Dr. Steadman Vincent Sanford, an early major force behind UGA athletics.
+The stadium is named for Steadman Vincent Sanford, a major early force behind UGA athletics.
 Sanford arrived at the University of Georgia as an English instructor in 1903.
 He later became the faculty representative to the athletics committee and would eventually become president of the university and chancellor of the entire University System of Georgia.
 In 1911, he moved the university's football venue from its first location, Herty Field, to a location at the center of campus which was named Sanford Field in his honor.

 In those early years of football, Georgia played a series of controversial games against in-state rival Georgia Tech.
 Sanford Field was too small to accommodate the large crowds, forcing Georgia to travel to Tech's Grant Field in Atlanta every year.
 Sanford wanted Georgia to have a venue that would equal Tech's, and the "final straw" came in 1927 when UGA's undefeated (9–0) team traveled to Tech and lost 12–0.
-It was alleged that Tech watered the field all night to slow UGA's running backs.
-Afterwards, Sanford vowed to "build a stadium bigger than Tech", and play the game at Athens every other year.

 To fund his vision, Sanford had an idea that members of the athletic association would sign notes guaranteeing a bank loan to fund the stadium construction.
 Those guarantors would be granted lifetime seats.
 The response was overwhelming, and in 1928 a loan of $150,000 supported by fans and alumni allowed construction to begin on a stadium whose total cost was $360,000.

 Near the existing Sanford Field was a low area between the historic North Campus and the Science Campus (to the south) with a small creek (Tanyard Creek) running through it, creating a clearly preferable choice for the location of the new stadium.
 This natural valley containing Tanyard Creek would result in reduced costs, as stands could be built on the rising sides of the hill, while the creek could be enclosed in a concrete culvert, on top of which the field would be constructed.
-The architect for the stadium was TC Atwood of Chapel Hill, North Carolina, where North Carolina's Kenan Memorial Stadium had just been completed with a similar design.
+The architect for the stadium was TC Atwood of Chapel Hill, North Carolina, where North Carolina's Kenan Stadium had just been completed with a similar design.
 The 30,000-seat stadium was built in large part with convict labor, as were many public works projects of that era.

 While the location was, then as now, preferable for construction, the result is an uphill walk in any direction leaving the stadium.